vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/guide.md

 ## Other options

-The plug-in also provides other PWA-related options, such as Microsoft tile icon and color settings, Apple icon and so on.
+The plugin also provides other PWA-related options, such as Microsoft tile icon and color settings, Apple icon and so on.

 You can set them as needed.
 For detailed options, please see [Configuration Page](config.md).